Occupational Therapy Doctorate (OTD)

 Bring Hope to Life

 Along the way, you’ll do more than provide the tools your patients need to find their way in the world.
-You’ll provide a wellspring of hope during times of transition and a lifelong path to freedom and dignity.
+You’ll provide a wellspring of hope during times of transition and lifelong path to freedom and dignity.

 Cultivate Confidence.
 Instill Independence.

-2. Holistic & Service-Oriented
+2. Faith-Based & Service-Oriented

 Watch video: Bring Hope to Life | Occupational Therapy Program at George Fox University